pikvm/pikvm/docs/faq.md

 ??? question "HELP!
 I am getting a 500/503 error when I try and access the main KVM page!"
     This is due to a bad line in your YAML config, if you undo what you did then it will work.

-    For all future edits there are some steps you can do to revent this from happening again.
+    For all future edits there are some steps you can do to prevent this from happening again.

     Make a .nanorc file and populate it with the following: